jonbra/BIOS-IN5410/exercises/Exercise_7.md

 ## Do this on Fox cloud

 First you should clone this GitHub repo, or your personal copy of the repo if you created one.
 Navigate to your home directory (simply type `cd`) and then type `git clone https://github.com/jonbra/BIOS-IN5410.git` (or the link to your copy).
-You can do the exercises in whatever directory you like, for example inside the newly cloned repo.
+Then navigate inside the `BIOS-IN5410` directory and do the exercise from there.
 If you can't use Git then you need to make sure to get the data files onto the server some other way (using `scp` for instance).

 ### Part 1
 - Type `module load R/4.2.1-foss-2022a`